-Stock-based compensation expense related to stock options granted to non-employees is recognized as the stock options are earned.
+Stock-based compensation expense related to stock options granted to non-employees is recognized on an accelerated basis as the stock options are earned.
 The Company believes that the fair value of the stock options is more reliably measurable than the fair value of the services received.
 The fair value of the stock options granted to non-employees is calculated at each reporting date using the Black-Scholes Merton option-pricing model.
-Effective January 1, 2019, the Company accounts for shared-based awards granted to non-employees based on the fair value calculated using the Black-Scholes Merton option-pricing model on the date of grant.
 During the year ended December 31, 2018, the Company did not grant stock options to non-employees.
-During the year ended December 31, 2019, the Company granted 200,000 shares of stock options to non-employees.
-The weighted average grant-date fair value of the non-employee stock options granted during the year ended December 31, 2019 was \$0.07 per share.